w3c/wai-selecting-eval-tools/index.md

 ## Introduction
 {:#introduction}

-Web accessibility evaluation tools are software programs or online services.
-They help determine if a Web site is accessible.
-This document highlights features of evaluation tools.
-It discusses different aspects of evaluation tools to consider when selecting these tools.
+Web accessibility evaluation tools are software programs or online servicesthat help determine if a Web site is accessible.
+This document highlights features of evaluation tools, and discusses different aspects to consider when selecting these tools.
+Links to different tools is provide in the [Web Accessibility Tool List](https://www.w3.org/WAI/ER/tools/).

-Automated web accessibility evaluation tools are unable to test all accessibility criteria.
-Many aspects of accessibility need human verification.

-The [Web Accessibility Tool List](https://www.w3.org/WAI/ER/tools/) provides several features of evaluation tools.
-Some of these features include:

-- Guidelines
-- Specific uses of the tool
-- What authoring tools integrate with the evaluation tool
-- API
-- Browser plugin
-- etc.

-This document also discusses some specific usage of evaluation tools, such as:
-- Reports
-- Step-by-step evaluation
-- In-page feedback
-- Page transformation

-Finally, this document offers further aspects to consider, such as:
-- Organizational structure and development process
-- Complexity and size of Web site
-- Skills and knowledge of Web developers

-*Disclaimer*: WAI encourages the development and evolution of Web accessibility evaluation tools.
-WAI maintains an extensive [list of evaluation, repair and transformation tools](https://www.w3.org/WAI/ER/tools/).
-WAI does not endorse or promote any single tool or vendor.

 ## What to Expect from Evaluations Tools
 {:#Expect}

-Web accessibility evaluation tools can be a powerful part of a developer's arsenal.
-You can use evaluation tools through all phases of Web site development.
-They assist with determining the level of accessibility of Web sites.
-Evaluation tools can verify the conformance of Web sites for items that can be reviewed automatically.
-They can also help with manual reviews.
+Web accessibility evaluation tools can help you quickly identify potential accessibility issues.
+You can use them through all phases of the web design and development process.
+Tools can provide fully-automated checks, as well as help you with manual review.

-But we cannot check all aspects of a site's accessibility automatically.
+But we cannot check all accessibility aspects automatically.
 Human judgement is often required.
 Sometimes evaluation tools can produce false or misleading results.
-Web accessibility evaluation tools can not *determine* the accessibility of Web sites.
-They can only *assist* in doing so.
+Web accessibility evaluation tools can not *determine* accessibility, they can only *assist* in doing so.

 ## Features of Evaluation Tools
 {:#Features}

-Web accessibility evaluation tools often have many features.
-The features are sometimes similar from one tool to another.
-Sometimes they are very different.
+Web accessibility evaluation tools target different audiences.
+This includes designers, developers, non-technical content authors, quality assurance testers, and sometimes also end-users.
+Thus tools tend to offer different features and functionality.

 The following features describe tools found on the [Web Accessibility Tool List](https://www.w3.org/WAI/ER/tools/).
-Analyse each tool carefully because not all tools implement all features adequately.

 ### Guidelines

-Tools test sets of guideline checkpoints to verify conformance of a Web site.
-In the United States, the guidelines are WCAG 2.0 or Section 508.
-Guidelines are available for other countries, such as France, Germany, Japan, and others.
+Different organizations and governments may require conformance with different accessibility standards, thus different tools support these standards.
+The W3C Web Content Accessibility Guidelines (WCAG) is internationally recognized as the standard for web accessibility, and supported by most tools.

+### Language

+Evaluation tools support different languages.
+This includes the user interface of the tools, as well as the language of the content they support (for example for detecting language-related barriers).

+### Type of Tool

+@@@ something here to describe the matching filter on the tools list

 ### Assists by